-South America nightlife is world class and offers travelers a unique opportunity to interact with locals; Going out on the town for a good night is a great way to see a part of a city's culture that you wouldn't normally get to see by just visiting the sights, and there are some great places in South America for those looking to party.
+South America nightlife is world class and offers travelers a unique opportunity to interact with locals; Going out on the town is a great way to experience a part of a city's culture that you wouldn't normally get to see by just visiting the sights, and there are some great places in South America for those looking to party.

 Whether you are looking for massive club nights with the world's best DJs, dancing venues, or places with a laid-back vibe, there are plenty of cities across the continent worth visiting.
 Here are some of the most popular destinations for those looking for excellent South America nightlife.

 The Brazilian capital is famous as a party destination, with the amazing New Year's Eve party on Copacabana beach and the Carnaval both being some of the biggest celebrations in the country.

 The nightlife scene in Rio is varied and interesting, with some major clubs at the upper end of the price bracket playing trance music, while there are some great smaller clubs to be found in the Zona Sul district of the city.

 For those looking for an alternative way to spend the evening, going to one of Rio's Samba clubs is a great party, with excellent dancing and a wonderful vibe, with most of these clubs in the Lapa district.

-The sprawling capital of Argentina is not only one of the economic capitals but it is also one of the most exciting venues for South America nightlife.
+The sprawling capital of Argentina is not only one of the economic capitals of the continent, but also one of the most exciting venues for nightlife.

 The Palermo district of the city is home to many of the best clubs, with live DJs playing on the weekends, and most clubs staying open until at least 7 a.m.
 Some are even open 24 hours a day during their busiest periods of the year.

-Having once been a sleepy Ecuadorian fishing village, Montanita has been transformed over the last few years, because of the excellent beach and thriving surfing community that is present there.
+Once a sleepy Ecuadorian fishing village, Montanita has been transformed over the last few years, because of its excellent beach and thriving surfing community.